alinavancea/sequra/README.md

 ## An explanation of your technical choices, trade-offs, and assumptions.

 * Merchant has `last_disbursed_date` field to store a last time when was processed.
-Might be usefful for desiding if a specific merchant needs processing to disburse orders.
+Might be useful for deciding if a specific merchant needs processing to disburse orders.

 * in case of `orders` I chosse to store external_id, and get a separate unique id, this will help in case of a failure at import to retry it and not duplicate orders.
-I also keep the `created_at` in a `order_date` filed, I don't see the clear purpose from the assesment but I think in general is better to keep all data arriving.
+I also keep the `created_at` in a `order_date` field, I don't see the clear purpose from the assesment but I think in general is better to keep all data arriving.
 Might be in future a need to report on this date, as an order created date.

-* In disbursement I choose to store the complete data related fees and comission.
+* In disbursement I choose to store the complete data related fees and comissions.
 I think would be better for history purposes and also if at some point it is decided to change any fees.
-This will not affect unprocessed data.
+This will not affect unprocessed data at a given time.

 * Disbursement is done per merchant.
-Fr each merchant, if eligible, we enque a separte job, this helps with load, would allow paralel processing.
+For each merchant, if eligible, we enque a separte job, this helps with load, would allow paralel processing.
 It returns disbursement object created.

 * There is a separate `Sequra::FeeCalculator` as well, for isolated logic and ease of testing and usage.

-* The data related with mimimum_monthly_fee is stored in `merchant_minimum_monthly_commission`, I think this will help with reporting and processing correct raimin amount for merchants.
+* The data related with `mimimum_monthly_fee` is stored in `merchant_minimum_monthly_commission`, I think this will help with reporting and processing correct raimin amount for merchants.
 The logic is under `Sequra::Services::MinimumMonthlyFees`  could use some refactoring, maybe should be done per merchant intead of all at once.

 * I moved most of the bussines logic under `lib/sequra` this way can be easly isolated and tested